Phosmic/wvutils/README.md

 **Returns**:

-- _Any_ - The result of the provided keys.
+- _Any | None_ - The result of the provided keys, or None if any key is not found.

 <a id="wvutils.restruct"></a>